 There are several readiness steps that would need to be undertaken by the NS and the partner.
 For example, the FSP will likely require a due diligence or "know your business" (KYB) evaluation of the partner because it will be depositing large amounts of money into the FSP funding account.
 Once the partner is cleared, they can be a "known contributor" to the account.
 The IFRC AA guidance states that cash transfers are part of the activation funds sent to the NS after a trigger is activated.
 Once this happens, the partner can submit a payment request to the IFRC DREF AA project manager or delegation office that manages the EAP for the cash transfer money.
-In a suddenonset hazard, the partner will most likely not receive the funds from the IFRC in time to send them to the FSP for distribution.
+In a sudden-onset hazard, the partner will most likely not receive the funds from the IFRC in time to send them to the FSP for distribution.
 The bilateral direct-funded FSP solution eliminates this delay in funding to the FSP.
 The NS and partner can set up the funding account with the FSP in a few different ways.
 The partner could use its money to "pre-fund" the FSP funding account.
 This could be pre-positioned based on a seasonal forecast trigger or a pre-activation trigger.
 The FSP would not access the funding until approval is received from the partner and NS account signatories.
 Another option is for the partner to keep the amount required for the cash transfers and associated fees in its bank account within the country, making it available for transfer to the FSP funding account once the pre-activation or activation triggers are reached.
 How the funding account is set up and managed should be part of the EAP and the tripartite Project Funding Agreement.

 The FSP can make the cash transfers to the beneficiaries once it has received money from the partner and the NS has submitted the beneficiary "know your customer" required data points.
-The FSP gives the NS a payout report in regular intervals (e.g. daily, weekly, monthly, etc.) to allow the end, the NS and FSP reach a final reconciliation report.
+The FSP gives the NS a payout report in regular intervals (e.g. daily, weekly, monthly, etc.) to allow the NS to reconcile the payout report with the beneficiary list.
+Problems are likely to happen during the process, includingpayments not going through to the beneficiary account, payments made to the wrong beneficiary, or a beneficiary receiving payment twice.
+These problems are often resolved between the NS and the FSP throughout the implementation of the cash transfers.
+In the end, the NS and FSP reach a final reconciliation report.
 This is submitted along with the service fees to the partner for the final payment.
 Like many pre-financing solutions, there are advantages and disadvantages to using the bilateral direct-funded FSP solution.
 The table below summarizes a few of these issues that may help the NS decide if this is an appropriate solution.